Beyond Simple Meta-Learning: Multi-Purpose Models for Multi-Domain, Active and Continual Few-Shot Learning: Introduction

 In a standard few-shot learning setting, the classifier is adapted using labelled examples in the support set.
 Performance can be improved further by exploiting additional unlabelled support data (semi-supervised few-shot learning) \cite{DBLP:journals/corr/abs-1803-00676-tieredimagenet}, or examples in the query set (transductive few-shot learning) \cite{DBLP:journals/corr/abs-1805-10002-tpn, DBLP:journals/corr/abs-1905-01436-edge-labelling-gnn}.
 Existing transductive few-shot methods reason about unlabelled examples by performing k-means clustering with Euclidean distance \cite{DBLP:journals/corr/abs-1803-00676-tieredimagenet} or message passing in graph convolutional networks \cite{DBLP:journals/corr/abs-1805-10002-tpn, DBLP:journals/corr/abs-1905-01436-edge-labelling-gnn}.
 These methods, while improving performance, lack the expressibility of the Mahalanobis-distance based classification framework used in Simple CNAPS.
 Furthermore, they primarily focus on tranductive adaptation within the classification space, disregarding tranductive adaptation of the feature extractor all together.

 Motivated by these observations, we develop a transductive variant of the Simple CNAPS architecture.
 In this variant, we infer labels for query set examples, which allows us to make use of these examples in class parameter estimates.
 The resulting architecture, namely ``Transductive CNAPS'', extends Simple CNAPS with a transductive two-step task-encoder, and an iterative soft k-means procedure for refining class parameter estimates (mean and covariance).
-We demonstrate that this approach achieves state of the art performance on Meta-Dataset \cite{triantafillou2019meta}. \revision{In addition, Transductive CNAPS achieves notable performance on mini-ImageNet \cite{Snell17_Proto} and tiered-ImageNet \cite{DBLP:journals/corr/abs-1803-00676-tieredimagenet} benchmarks.}
+We demonstrate that this approach achieves high accuracy on Meta-Dataset \cite{triantafillou2019meta}. \revision{In addition, Transductive CNAPS achieves notable performance on mini-ImageNet \cite{Snell17_Proto} and tiered-ImageNet \cite{DBLP:journals/corr/abs-1803-00676-tieredimagenet} benchmarks.}

-\revision{Furthermore, Requeima et al. \cite{requeima2019fast} recently proposed to evaluate pre-trained few-shot classifiers for active learning and continual learning ``out of the box" without any additional problem specific fine-tuning.
-Following their work, we also explore Simple and Transductive CNAPS \cite{bateni2019improved, Bateni20_TransductiveCNAPS, Bateni2021_Thesis} in the context of ``out of the box" active learning and continual learning.} In the active learning setting, a meta-trained few-shot classifier is presented with a set of unlabelled examples, from which it can acquire the label for a single example at each iteration.
+\revision{Furthermore, Requeima et al. \cite{Requeima19_CNAPS} recently proposed to evaluate pre-trained few-shot classifiers for active learning and continual learning ``out of the box" without any additional problem specific fine-tuning.
+Following their work, we also explore Simple and Transductive CNAPS \cite{bateni2019improved, bateni2021improving, Bateni20_TransductiveCNAPS, Bateni2021_Thesis} in the context of ``out of the box" active learning and continual learning.} In the active learning setting, a meta-trained few-shot classifier is presented with a set of unlabelled examples, from which it can acquire the label for a single example at each iteration.
 The goal is to select the examples to maximally improve performance on a separate set of test examples.
 We evaluate both methods without any additional training specific to active learning, and demonstrate that uncertainty-driven selection methodologies outperform random selection in our models, thus demonstrating their abilities in producing effective measures of uncertainty.

 In the continual learning problem domain, a few-shot learning method is presented with a new classification task at each iteration.
 The goal is to continuously learn to classify accurately on these new tasks while maintaining good accuracy on the previous tasks.
 Continual learning requires this to be achieved without explicitly saving every data point to memory.
 In our work, we propose and explore three continual learning strategies within the framework of our methods.